itsDigvijaysing/MessMenu/README.md

 5. HomeScreen - It shows all the mess list & there logo & name & sub-details (Thali price, location, etc.)
 6. ListingScreen - Useful as homepage it can show all logo, Name & Sub-detail in very good manner.
 7. OwnerAccountScreen - It shows the details about customer but changing to mess owner account info.
+8. UpdateDetailsScreen - It will allow mess owner to update there messs details (thali price, name, etc).
+9. UpdateImageScreen - It will allow user to update there mess menu.

 ## Custom Components:-